A nationally registered breeder of the adorable Pygmy goat,

 Council approval is required to keep goats, so please ensure you have this in place prior to registering your interest in purchasing from us.
 Livestock owners should also have a PIC (Property Identification Code) which can be applied for through your state’s Department of Primary Industries.

 All goats are sold vaccinated, disbudded, NLIS ear tagged and registered with a breed association.
 Males will be desexed, unless purchasing as intact breeding bucks.
 Care notes will be provided upon sale and a hoof-trimming demonstration is offered when goats are collected.

 Prices vary depending on the percentage of Pygmy genetics of the goat.
-Wethers (desexed males) start from $500 each.
-Breeding bucks and does are priced on application.
+Wethers (desexed males) start from $600 each.
+Breeding bucks and does start from $1600 each.

 All Mandean Estate goat kids are raised on their mothers, unless it is absolutely necessary to bottle feed due to certain circumstances.
 Due to this, kids are available to go to their new homes from 10 weeks of age, once they are weaned from their mother’s milk and are eating well on their own.
 Kids will not be sold prior to this time.

 Ready to introduce goats into your life?
 Wanting to become a breeder?
 Do you meet all of the requirements to keeping goats?
 Then feel free to register your interest with us to be notified when we have goats available to purchase.
 Simply complete the Registration Form and we’ll be in touch in due course.

 ** While we aim to supply everyone on our waitlist, we have no control over the sex or number of babies born each season.
 We will be in touch when kids come available, but feel free to check in with us if you’d like an update of your place in the list.
 If we are unable to supply, we are happy to refer you to other breeders we can recommend.

-We love our goats and want the absolute best for them, and the best possible experience for you.
+We love our goats and want the absolute best care for them, and the best possible experience for you.
 If you have any questions or need some advice about your new furry family members, we are happy to be contacted for ongoing support.